jordandata/jordan1.github.io/emailgenerator.md

 ### Sample of code

 `````
-# iterate through the records
+# iterate through each email address
 for i in range(len(emails)):

     server.set_debuglevel(1)